karol-brejna-i/tigergraph-restpp-client/docs/QueryApi.md

 QueryApi apiInstance = new QueryApi();
 String graphName = "graphName_example"; // String | Graph name
 String queryName = "queryName_example"; // String | Query name
-BigDecimal GSQL_REPLICA = new BigDecimal(); // BigDecimal | f you have a TigerGraph HA cluster, you can specify a query to run on a particular replica with the HTTP header GSQL-REPLICA.
+BigDecimal GSQL_REPLICA = new BigDecimal(); // BigDecimal | If you have a TigerGraph HA cluster, you can specify a query to run on a particular replica with the HTTP header GSQL-REPLICA.
 The value of the header needs to be an integer within the range one to the replication factor of the cluster.
 If you supply a invalid value for the header, the request will return an error.
 BigDecimal GSQL_THREAD_LIMIT = new BigDecimal(); // BigDecimal | When running a query through RESTPP, you can specify a limit on the number of threads that the query is allowed to use on each node.
 The number of threads used by a query means the number of vCPUs used by the query.
 By default, a query will use all threads that are available on a machine.
 BigDecimal GSQL_TIMEOUT = new BigDecimal(); // BigDecimal |
 BigDecimal RESPONSE_LIMIT = new BigDecimal(); // BigDecimal |